openfaas/faas-netes/CONTRIBUTING.md

     This step should only be run by a maintainer, and not by contributors because it causes merge conflicts which are hard to unpick.

+    > This currently requires helm3 to be in your `PATH`.
+The arkade tool can download helm, if you need it via `arkade get helm`.

     Run: `make charts`

 * Plain YAML files